How I Passed the NBCOT® On My First Try (and You Can Too!)

-While I was studying for the dreaded NBCOT, I loved reading other new OTs’ success stories on the Facebook group as well as looking up what to do if I failed (more on that below).
+While I was studying, I personally loved reading other new OTs’ success stories in the AOTA NBCOT® exam prep Facebook group as well reading up on what to do if I failed (more on that below).
 I absorbed SO much information that I ended up using in my study plan, which is fully outlined in this article.

-I honestly think I only had one or two days in the beginning where I put in a full 8 hour day like I thought I was supposed to.
-I couldn’t handle that much cramming after going through the intensity of fieldwork and OT school, so I pared down my studying to a more realistic amount of time.
+I only had one or two days in the beginning of studying where I put in a full 8 hour day like I thought I was supposed to.
+I quickly realized I couldn’t handle that much cramming after going through the intensity of fieldwork and OT school, so I pared down my studying to a more realistic amount of time.

-And honestly, I think if you have a solid four weeks at least, you don’t need to do full days every day.
+Honestly, I think if you have at least a solid four weeks to study, you don’t need to do full days every day.
 It definitely doesn’t hurt to study for full days if you’ve got the motivation, though!

-But based on my classmates’ experiences and my experience 3-4 hours a day is sufficient if you’re retaining the information as you read it.
+Based on my classmates’ experiences and my experience, 3-4 hours a day is generally sufficient if you’re retaining the information as you read it.

 These are the resources I had the most success with:

-Luckily for me, my program required us to purchase the Therapy Ed Certification book for one of our last “wrap up” courses during I think our second to last semester.
+My OT program required us to purchase the Therapy Ed NBCOT® Study Guide for one of our last “wrap up” courses during our second to last semester.

-I was sometimes not the greatest about buying all of my required textbooks, but I heard so many good things about the book and how it helped quite a few people pass the NBCOT® on their first try.
-Even if it hadn’t been required, I very likely would have purchased it anyway, and recommend it to any new test taker.
+Even before it was required, I’d heard so many good things about this book and how it helped quite a few people pass the NBCOT® on their first try.
+Even if it hadn’t been required, I very likely would have purchased it anyway, and I now recommend it to any new test taker.

-Oh boy, reading that book can be a bear.
-It is SO, SO detailed and complex, so I would usually just read about 10 pages to maybe one chapter a day if I was feeling crazy, but couldn’t do this day after day after day.
+Just a heads-up: reading this book can be a bear.
+It is SO, SO detailed and complex, so I would usually just read about 10 pages to maybe one chapter at a time at the most.

-I can say some major cognitive rest breaks are needed after digging into this book, but even so, it was the most helpful and information-packed resource that I’ve found.
+I can say some major “brain breaks” are needed after digging into this book, but even so, it was the most helpful and information-packed resource that I’ve found.

 AOTA’s Test Prep Online

-The second and my favorite study material was AOTA’s Test Prep online tests plus PDF’s on all the main topics (hands, peds, work, neuro, burns, etc.)
+The second resource – and my personal favorite study material – was AOTA’s Test Prep online practice tests plus PDF’s on all of the main topics (hands, pediatrics, work, neuro, burns, and so on).

-The PDF’s were SO much easier and shorter to read and complemented the additional multiple choice quizzes.
+These PDF’s were much easier and shorter to read than TherapyEd and complemented the additional multiple choice quizzes.